brianwarner/facade/README.md

-# Facade
-## See who is actually doing the work in your projects

 Facade is a program that analyzes the contributors to git repos, organized into groups called projects, on a commit-by-commit basis.
 It is (mostly) managed using a web interface, and provides some basic data summaries.
 For more